Israel National Parks And Nature Reserves

 Nahal Ayun Nature Reserve

-The Nahal Ayun Nature Reserve is known primarily for magnificent Ha Tanur waterfall.
-Ha Tanur is located near the Israeli settlement of Metula next to the Israeli-Lebanese border.
-This picturesque waterfall is followed by several smaller ones and a water mill.
-In order to see these awesome views you can attend short or long hiking trails.
+Magnificent Tanur waterfall is one of the reasons to visit Nahal Ayun Nature Reserve .
+While you can find Tanur near the Israeli settlement of Metula, this picturesque waterfall is followed by several smaller waterfalls and a water mill.
+In order to enjoy some awesome views you can hike short or long trails.
 The short trail starts at the lower parking lot, which is on 90th road.
 By continuing small circular trail you can reach observation deck and the Tanur waterfall within an hour.
 Long trail starts at upper parking lot in the North Eastern part of Metulla, near the Bridge of Ayun.
-Winter and spring months are most suited for visitation.
+Winter and spring period is the best time to visit Nahal Ayun.

 Open daily from April to March, except Saturday, 8.00 a.m. to 5 p.m.
 On Fridays and weekends from 8.00 a.m. to 3 p.m.